rickerp/scalardb-with-microservices/README.md

 The communication between these 2 microservices is managed with ScalarDB and especially we use the `TwoPhaseCommitTransaction` logic.
 Moreover, we used Spring Boot to generate a web support and application.

 # Execution and Command
-The project mist be load in the `localhost` host and the port `8180`.
+The project mist be load in the `localhost` host and the port `8081`.
+Therefore to have access to your project please clone the repository in your local environment.
+Open the project with a text editor, like IntelliJ IDEA or Eclipse (Java or JEE).
+Then compile and build the project.
+Don't forget to have the port 8180 open and free.
+Then, open a navigator and go to the link `http://localhost:8081`.